b0bcarlson/polydrive/README.md

 Future:
  - Automatic downloading of geojson based on an input geotif (or similar).
- - Cutting of the input geojson based on the created polygons.
+ - Cutting of the input geotif based on the created polygons.
  - Storage of polygons to a database.